 The Heritage Council will communicate their decision by:

-- writing to all parties involved in the Archaeological Consent Review
+- notifying all parties involved in the Archaeological Consent Review via the HCV Hub

 - publishing it on the Heritage Council website

 - including it in the Australasian Legal Information Institute’s Victorian Law Resources database.

-Further information about Archaeological Consent Reviews can be found in Heritage Council Protocol 4 – Archaeological Consent Review or contact the Hearings Manager on 03 9194 0868.
+Further information about Archaeological Consent Reviews can be found in Heritage Council Protocol 4 – Archaeological Consent Review.

 Please note that any information received in relation to an archaeological consent review will be treated as public documents.
 While the Heritage Council will endeavour to respect any privacy wishes of which it is informed, it is bound by the Freedom of Information Act 1982.
 You should expect any information you provide to be freely and wholly available to anyone seeking access to it.